Chadwick Boseman's death sees 104% spike in 'Black Panther' soundtrack streams

 The SZA-featuring cut ‘All The Stars’ clocked up 910,000 streams between August 28-29 (an 83% surge), while Lamar and The Weeknd‘s ‘Pray For Me’ had 486,000 plays over the course of those two days (up 84%).

-Digital downloads of the Black Panther soundtrack, meanwhile, increased by 708% from Augugust 26-27.
+Digital downloads of the Black Panther soundtrack, meanwhile, increased by 708% from August 26-27.
 The spike in streams and downloads could see the album re-enter the Billboard chart on September 12.

 In a four-star review of ‘Black Panther: The Album’, NME wrote: “With the quality of talent on board here it’s genuinely hard to pick a standout moment […] Marvel soundtracks have a new gold standard, and it’s this.”